dib-lab/elvers/docs/trinity.md

 ```
   extra: '--no_normalize_reads' # to turn off Trinity's digital normalization steps
 ```
 Override default params by modifying any of these lines, and placing them in the config file you're using to run `eelpond`.
+Here, we just generated params for `trinity`, but if you're running a larger workflow, we recommend that you generate all params for your workflow in a single file, e.g. `./run_eelpond my-workflow.yaml full --build_config` and edit parameters there.

-## eelpond rule
+## Trinity eelpond rule

 We wrote a [Trinity snakemake wrapper](https://snakemake-wrappers.readthedocs.io/en/stable/wrappers/trinity.html) to run Trinity.